-The WWL 2022 Persecution pattern for India shows:
+The WWL 2023 Persecution pattern for India shows:

-- The average pressure on Christians is at a very high level (13.3 points), slightly lower than in WWL 2021.
+- The average pressure on Christians is at a very high level (13.3 points), more or less the same score as in WWL 2022.
 Oppression by Hindus against Christians (especially against converts) is present at all levels of society, ranging from the personal level all the way up to the national and church levels.
 Christians experience opposition to conversions and baptisms constantly.
-Anti-conversion legislation has been imposed in at least 9 states.
-Threats are expressed and church meetings are disturbed very frequently. - Although all other spheres of life show very high levels of pressure, pressure is extremely high in the National sphere of life.
-Christians experience increasing restrictions in this realm: More states are considering the introduction of anti-conversion legislation to put an end to conversion by force and/or allurement; the media are increasingly negative and the level of impunity for militant Hindus has increased even further. - The score for violence reached 15.6 points in WWL 2022 (a slight increase from 15.4 points in WWL 2021).
+Anti-conversion legislation has been imposed in at least 11 states.
+Threats are issued and church meetings are disturbed very frequently. - Although all other spheres of life show very high levels of pressure, pressure is extremely high in the National sphere of life.
+Christians experience increasing restrictions in this realm: More states are considering the introduction of anti-conversion legislation to put an end to conversion by force and/or allurement; the media are increasingly negative and the level of impunity for militant Hindus has increased even further. - The score for violence reached 15.7 points in WWL 2023 (a very slight increase compared to WWL 2022).
 Physical violence and attacks on Christian religious assemblies are the two most frequent forms of persecution in India.